 This free guide from Side Hustle Nation should generate an idea or two : 99 Side Hustle Businesses You Can Start Today.
 Wouldn’t at least one of them work?

 Remember, if you’re moving to one of the cheapest places to live in the world, you probably won’t need the kind of salary you did before.
 It’s easier to get started, to give things time to build, when you don’t need $2K a month just to pay the rent and utilities.
+Just make sure you have a travel banking back-up plan and you’ll probably want to open Paypal and Transferwise accounts.

 Buying a Job You Can Do From Anywhere